Arrow Update Synthesis: Arrow update synthesis

 \section{Arrow update synthesis}

-The goal of synthesis is to find, given a goal formula $\phi$, an arrow update (i.e., pointed arrow update model) $(U,o)$ that makes $\phi$ true.
+The goal of synthesis for AUML is to find, given a goal formula $\phi$, an arrow update (i.e., a pointed arrow update model) $(U,o)$ that makes $\phi$ true.
 There are at least three ways in which we could interpret this goal, however. \begin{definition}[Synthesis] \ \begin{itemize} \item The \emph{local synthesis problem} takes as input a pointed model $(M,s)$ and a goal formula $\phi$.
 The output is an arrow update $(U,o)$ such that $M,s\models \langle U,o\rangle \phi$, or ``NO'' if no such arrow update exists. \item The \emph{valid synthesis problem} takes as input a goal formula $\phi$.
 The output is an arrow update $(U,o)$ such that $\models \langle U,o\rangle \phi$, or ``NO'' if no such arrow update exists. \item The \emph{global synthesis problem} takes as input a goal formula $\phi$.
-The output is an arrow update $(U,o)$ such that for every pointed model $(M,s)$, if there is some $(U',o')$ such that $M,s\models \langle U',o'\rangle \phi$, then $M,s\models \langle U,o\rangle \phi$, or ``NO'' if no such arrow update exists. \end{itemize} \end{definition} We recall from the introduction that we take the third approach: when we say synthesis we mean global synthesis.
-An alternative, equivalent characterization of the global synthesis problem is that, for given $\phi$, we want to find $(U,o)$ such that, for all $(M,s)$, $M,s\models \langle \AAUL\rangle \phi \leftrightarrow \langle U,o\rangle \phi$ (see Proposition \ref{prop:fully_arbitrary}).
-We further recall that synthesis is impossible for PAL and for AUL, but possible for AML \cite{hales2013arbitrary}.
-We now show that synthesis for AUML is also possible.
+The output is an arrow update $(U,o)$ such that for every pointed model $(M,s)$, if there is some $(U',o')$ such that $M,s\models \langle U',o'\rangle \phi$, then $M,s\models \langle U,o\rangle \phi$. \end{itemize} \end{definition} We recall from the introduction that we take the third approach: when we say synthesis we mean global synthesis.
+An alternative, equivalent characterization of the global synthesis problem is that, for given $\phi$, we want to find $(U,o)$ such that, for all $(M,s)$, $M,s\models {\langle \AAUL\rangle \phi} \leftrightarrow \langle U,o\rangle \phi$ (see Proposition \ref{prop:fully_arbitrary}).

+Note that for the global synthesis problem, unlike the local synthesis problem and the valid synthesis problem, we do not allow ``NO'' as an output.
+As a result, it is not obvious that global synthesis for AUML is possible at all.
+We also recall from the introduction that synthesis is impossible for PAL and for AUL, but possible for AML \cite{hales2013arbitrary}.
+We now show that synthesis for AUML is indeed also possible.
 Because our version of synthesis is global, it cannot depend on any specific model.
 So our synthesis process is purely syntactic.

 In our synthesis, we make use of so-called \emph{reduction axioms}.
 These reduction axioms are a set of validities that, when taken together, show that AAUML has the same expressive power as modal logic.